Pedicures: What is a pedicure?

 Why are at-home pedicures better?

 Over the past few years, mobile companies like LeSalon have been revolutionising the beauty industry.
-It is now possible to have pedicure technicians come directly to your door for personalised at-home pedicures.
+It is now possible to have mobile beauty therapists come directly to your door for personalised at-home pedicures.
 Compared to salons, having a pedicure at home is much more comfortable, relaxing and convenient.

 It is ideal for someone who has young children, is disabled or elderly, or simply doesn’t have the time to travel to and from nail salons.
 Pedicures in your home are also a brilliant idea for pamper parties with friends.